-Primary Standards (directly related to the safety of drinking water) Inorganic Contaminants Units MCL MCLG Result Violation Likely Source 2015 - Nitrate ppm 10 10 0.07 No Erosion of natural deposits Lead and Copper Units MCLG AL 90 th % Violation Likely Source 2015 - Copper ppm 1.3 1.3 0.037 No Household plumbing 2015 - Lead ppb 0 15 2.0 No Household plumbing Microbiological MCL MCLG Result Violation Likely Source Total Coliform 1 per 0 2 No Naturally present in environment month
+Primary Standards (directly related to the safety of drinking water) Inorganic Contaminants Units MCL MCLG Result Violation Likely Source 2016 - Nitrate ppm 10 10 0.07 No Erosion of natural deposits Lead and Copper Units MCLG AL 90 th % Violation Likely Source 2016 - Copper ppm 1.3 1.3 0.037 No Household plumbing 2016 - Lead ppb 0 15 2.0 No Household plumbing Microbiological MCL MCLG Result Violation Likely Source Total Coliform 1 per 0 1 No Naturally present in environment month

-A routine sample In September and one in October were positive for total coliforms.
-Our system had a hydrant lateral break which caused total coliforms to be introduced into the water system.
-The system was flushed and a boil water notification was issued.
+A routine sample In September was positive for Total Coliform.
+Repeat samples were taken with no contaminants present.
+This test did not deviate from state parameters, but must be noted in the above section.
 Coliforms are bacteria which are naturally present in the environment and are used as an indicator that other, potentially-harmful bacteria may be present.